 Daniel Pink’s book When: The Scientific Secrets of Perfect Timing stresses the importance of the meeting wrap up.
 He calls it “ending on a high note.”
 Others refer to the recency effect.
-Below find the four most critical activities needed to facilitate a professional, efficient, and effective meeting wrap up:
+Below find the four most critical activities needed to facilitate a memorable and notable meeting wrap up:

 #1-Review, #2-Next Steps, #3-Communications, and #4-Assessment.